To Spay or Castrate?

-I am not totally against neutering, but at the right time, and for the right reason.
+I am not totally against neutering, but at the right time, for the right reason, to the right dog.
 Never before physical and mental maturity.
 Allowing your dogs to reach full maturity in both body and mind is absolutely vital for our pets wellbeing.

 I believe that a full psychological and physiological set of tests and experiments should be scientifically undertaken to study the effect of early castration and spaying on all our animals, not just dogs and cats.

 These findings though purely observational, have also been borne out by observation and experiences of behaviourists and trainers who are members of PAACT “The Professional Association of Applied Canine Trainers” An organisation dedicated to enhancing and bringing together the two main canine disciplines of obedience training and behavioural therapy.
 It is PAACT’s belief that to be able to work with dogs on a professional level, you need to be versed in both of these disciplines.